Becoming an anaesthesia associate

 Course Information

-Successful graduation requires passing assessments consisting of both applied written knowledge tests and an Objective Structured Clinical Examination (OSCE).
-Only after this are practitioners a qualified AA and able to add their name to the Managed Voluntary Register.
-The RCoA, alongside the University of Birmingham, Lancaster University Medical School, University College London, have a duty to ensure that the relevant standards are upheld to ensure highly skilled and safe to practice graduates.

 There are three course providers for the AA training programme.
+The RCoA, alongside the University of Birmingham, Lancaster University Medical School and University College London, have a duty to ensure that the relevant standards are upheld to ensure highly skilled and safe to practice graduates.

 However, please note that as of February 2024, the College requested that clinical leaders pause recruitment of new student AAs while we undertake further research on the impact of the AA role.
-The duration of the pause will be at least until regulation of AAs begins and the scope of practice beyond qualification has been developed.
+We expect the pause in recruitment of new student AAs to remain in place at least until the Leng review has been completed and we have had the opportunity to review the report and recommendations.

 University of Birmingham